 Luis Elizondo is a prominent figure in the field of unidentified aerial phenomena (UAP), more commonly known as UFOs.
-Born in Miami, Florida, Elizondo’s career spans various roles in the U.S. military and intelligence community.
+Born in Texas, Elizondo’s career spans various roles in the U.S. military and intelligence community.
 He served as a Counterintelligence Special Agent in the U.S. Army and later worked for the Office of the Under Secretary of Defense for Intelligence.

 Elizondo gained significant public attention for his association with the Advanced Aerospace Threat Identification Program (AATIP), a Pentagon program focused on investigating unidentified aerial phenomena.
 Although his role within the AATIP has been a subject of controversy, Elizondo maintains that he held leadership positions within the program.